Love Letters (1945 film): Plot

 Dilly recounts that one day, she found Roger stabbed to death in the country house on Longreach, but Victoria was completely unable to remember what happened, even though she was holding the murder weapon right beside him.
 After a trial during which she cannot remember anything, she is sent to a prison psychiatric hospital for a year and then released into the care of Dilly.
 Victoria never regained her memory, and continues to now live as Singleton, her original name as a foundling.
 Singleton believes that Alan is in love with Victoria, but does not realize Victoria is actually herself.
 Nevertheless, Alan and Singleton marry after he gets permission from her adoptive mother, Beatrice Remington.
-Their marriage is troubled, however, by Alan's love of who Singleton believes is another woman.
+Their marriage is troubled, however, by Alan's love of whom Singleton believes is another woman.

 Beatrice returns to the farm and Singleton is drawn by her suppressed memories during a drive in the country to visit Longreach and the farm.
 Conversing with Beatrice, Singleton begins to remember the events of that fateful night: Victoria and an inebriated Roger argue as Victoria rereads the letters to remind herself of the man she loves and not the bitter man with her now.
 Roger reveals that he is not the one who wrote the letters, and he becomes abusive, striking her.
 Beatrice takes a knife and stabs him to death as Victoria tries to save the letters he had thrown into the fireplace.

 As Alan arrives at the house, Victoria recalls her true identity and realizes that Alan was the one who wrote the letters.
 Then they passionately kiss.